mohammad8186/redis-mini-project-python/README.md

 # the redis database mini project
 # Password manager app with crud functionality using AES encryption

+# you can see the Actions.py file in actions directory  which is implemented to perform like a python shell for having transaction with redis local server

 ## List of commands you can use